-This is a preferred approach instead of seeking out opportunities to have their car seat inspected by a certified technician, emergency responder, or insurance provider.
+This is an alternative approach instead of seeking out opportunities to have their car seat inspected by a certified technician, emergency responder, or insurance provider.

-- Car seat guidelines, stated by the manufacturer, are based on a child's age, weight and height.
+- Car seat guidelines, stated by the manufacturer, are based on a child's age, height and weight.
 Encourage your client to take the following Yes Tests found on MyHealth.Alberta.ca to determine the best car seat for their child: